Omnibus-Type/PragatiNarrow/README.md

 *To contribute to the project contact Omnibus-Type at omnibus.type@gmail.com*

+**21 April 2015 (Omnibus Type) Pragati Narrow Release Candidate v1.009**
+- Added nukta anchors to vattu (rakar) letters
+- Support of most of the consonants for half forms with a nukta, rakar forms, rakar forms with a nukta, half rakar forms, and half rakar forms with a nukta

 **13 April 2015 (Omnibus Type) Pragati Narrow Release Candidate v1.008**
 - Changed semantic versioning to fit name tables records